-The code of Conduct was produced by The Corbet School pupils in January 2011.
-It is displayed in every classroom and published in the pupil's school planner.
+The Code of Conduct was produced by The Corbet School pupils in January 2011.
+It is displayed in every classroom and published in the Student Planner.
 See also, Actions and Consequences (in section D page 10) which work in conjunction with the Code of Conduct.